021-projects/laravel-wallet/docs/basic-usage.md

 }
 ```

-## Transactions
+## Conducting Transactions
 ::: tip
-Transaction is transfer from sender to recipient.
-Creating a transaction when the sender is absent or there are insufficient funds in his balance is only possible when `overcharge` mode is enabled.
+A transaction represents a monetary transfer from a sender to a recipient.
+Transactions can only be created if the sender has adequate funds, except when the `overcharge` mode is activated, allowing for transactions beyond the available balance.
 :::

+### Overcharge Mode
+When the `overcharge` mode is enabled, transactions can be conducted even without the sender or if the sender has insufficient funds.
+Use it if you want to allow negative balances or creating a deposit.

-##### Transfer
+##### Performing a Transfer
 ```php
 transfer(100, 'USD')->from($sender)->to($recipient)->commit();
 ```

-##### Deposit
+##### Making a Deposit
 ```php
 deposit(100, 'USD')->to($recipient)->overcharge()->commit();
 ```